T5impact/PacsRevengeCodeSamples/README.md

 The boss randomly chooses a projectile attack to do based on available attacks that dynamically change throughout the fight.

+I designed this boss to be the game's final fight and an engaging and immersive experience.

 ## Map Script C#